voxel-wiki/voxel-wiki.github.io/content/wiki/persistence/index.md

 ### Continuous Voxels

 **Continuous** voxel volumes are the simple case;
-since their voxel samples are not "unique", storing *what* they are can be done at the [chunk](/wiki/chunking) level.
+since their voxel samples are not "unique"[^continuity], storing *what* they are can be done at the [chunk](/wiki/chunking) level.
 Assuming such chunks are made of several layers/channels of continuous voxels, it might look something like this: